mx1001/hardops_manual/docs/hotkeys.md

 # Ctrl + ~ - HOPS Helper

-The HOPS helper also known as the modifier / material / misc helper is a series of helpers for using Blender quickly in fullscreen.
+The HOPS helper is a series of helpers for using Blender quickly in fullscreen.

-The Helper is used for working with the following.
+The Helper is used for working most aspects of 3d.
-- modifiers - adding / reordering / deleting
-- materials - shader assignment and adjustment
-- misc - sharpening behavior / hard surface options / boolean behavior / misc options

 ![hotkey](img/hotkeys/h5.gif)